Extreme Performance for a Fully Transactional NoSQL Database

 ACID consistency normally creates performance gaps.
 A database will typically process a transaction in two steps: Step 1 is to make the operation transactional by adding to it the ACID guarantees, and step 2 is to persist the now ACID transaction.

 During step 1, the system waits.
 That’s like sleeping 12 hours a day, how productive is that?
 RavenDB will process operations by persisting a transaction to disk while preparing the following operation to hold ACID guarantees.
 Voron will perform steps 1 and 2 simultaneously.
 This closes the gaps, maxes out your resource utilization letting you work on older and smaller machines more efficiently, and increases performance by orders of magnitude.

-Minimizing Server Calls to Maximize NoSQL Database Performance with ACID Consistency
+Minimizing Server Calls to Maximize Performance